 As we are only including restaurants that we have personally visited, there will undoubtedly be some great ones that are left out of this list.
 If we missed your favorite, please leave us a comment letting us know!

 We will continually update this blog as we taste more excellent eateries.

 Downtown Apex Restaurants

-Apex boasts a charming historic downtown that is lined with exceptional locally owned businesses.
-Dating back to the mid 1800’s, downtown Apex is known for its railroad station and award-winning restaurants.
-For that reason, we are giving the restaurants on N Salem St. their own section.
+Apex boasts a charming historic downtown lined with exceptional locally owned businesses.
+Dating back to the mid-1800s, downtown Apex is known for its railroad station and award-winning restaurants.
+Therefore, we are giving the restaurants on N Salem St. their own section.

 Scratch Kitchen and Taproom

 Scratch is one of my top recommendations whenever someone tells me they’re visiting Apex.
 The menu is deliciously unique as it blends classic southern dishes with Asian flavors and ingredients.

 Southern comfort with hints of Asian flavor?
 Count me IN.

 The modern-rustic interior and charming garden patio make it an excellent choice for any occasion whether it be date night, girl’s brunch, or family dinner.